proxv/jsbundle/README.md

     [JSBUNDLE_ENV=<env>] jsbundle [--config=config_file] [--env=env]

 Create a bundle.
-If no *config\_file* is specified, *jsbundle* will look for a *jsbundle.json* file in the current working directory and use that if it exists.
+If no config file is specified, jsbundle will look for a <code>jsbundle.json</code> file in the current working directory and use that if it exists.
+The current working directory will be set to the directory containing the config file if one is found.
-The file jsbundle will use as an entry point is resolved as, in decreasing order of precedence, the "entryFile" value defined in the *config\_file*, the "main" file defined in package.json, or a file named *index.js* in the current directory.
+The file jsbundle will use as an entry point for bundling is resolved as, in decreasing order of precedence, the "entryFile" value defined in the config file, the "main" file defined in package.json, or a file named index.js in the current working directory.
 You can specify the JSBUNDLE\_ENV (see below) either via an environment variable or by passing a value to the --env flag.

 This command is basically equivalent to running: